junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 <br>

-**P4S:** Gabriel and Arthur Ketch aren't the only ones attracted by Rowena naturally, Dean would too, if their first encounter doesn't involve Rowena killing people:
+**P4S:** Gabriel and Arthur Ketch aren't the only ones attracted by Rowena naturally and physically; Dean would too, if their first encounter didn't involve Rowena killing people:

 > Rowena walks a circle around Dean.
 He eyes her.
 >